ycpcs/cs335-spring2021/labs/setup.md

   - Full name of the user (GECOS)
   - User home directory
   - Login shell (defaults to /bin/bash)
+    - If you need a user account with a password for authentication with a system, but do not require an interactive shell
+    - _/sbin/nologin_ and _/bin/false_ if the user tries to log in to the system, the nologin shell closes the connection of the user.
 - ```id``` display the user and group ids of your current user.
 - ```groupadd attacker``` created a group named _attacker_.
 - ```useradd -c "John Doe" -m john``` creates an account names _john_ with a comment of _John Doe_.